AhmeeedMostafa/FSND/projects/02_trivia_api/starter/backend/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Database Setup
+First make sure to modify the database credentials in models.py (db username & password) are added.
 With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run:
 ```bash
 psql trivia < trivia.psql